wortell/log4j/README.md

 # CVE-2021-44228 a.k.a.
 LOG4J
-This is a public repository from Wortell containing information, links, files and other items related to CVE-2021-44228.
+This is a public repository from Wortell containing information, links, files and other items related to vulnerabilities related to Log4j

-Due to vulnerabilities in log4j **2.16.0** it is now recommended to patch to version **2.17.0**
+Due to vulnerabilities in log4j **2.17.0** it is now recommended to patch to version **2.17.1**

 ## Knows CVEs
 | CVE            | Score | Description    |